Hi there girls and boys, I hope you’re well?

 The idea that a ghost is going to appear to you is common, although quite what said ghost could do to you is beyond me.. go wooo and rattle some chains?
 A monster also.
 You could be faced with a Cujo-like dog, although the book version is a million times better than the movie.
 A rabid animal that wants to rip out your throat, yes, I’d be wetting myself.
 Vampires and werewolves, I just laugh.
 The fear of the unseen can be more interesting than, say, Godzilla, for instance.
 I’ve never got Godzilla, big body, tiny wee head.
 Surely to see a ghost would be more interesting than scary?
 Wouldn’t the science and curiosity take over, even in the dankest of dungeons?
 Once it has been established that the dead can’t hurt you, wouldn’t you just ache to find out what the ghost is, what it wants, can we communicate, instead of running away?

 I read so many earnest posts on reddit about teenagers and their angst when talking about rejection.
 You’ll get over it, in the meantime here’s a hug.
 Having said that, I’m not sure how I would have coped if, on that sunny Friday in September 2005, Ellie had said no to me.
 Looking back 15 years or so that pain will have been lessened, but at the time it may have hurt like a knife in the heart.
 But again, what is there to be actually scared of?
 We build up these events in our lives on purpose, it seems.
-We as a race just love to put emotional obstacles in our way.
+We as a species just love to put emotional obstacles in our way.
 Look at religion.
 Catholic guilt, and for what?
 So we have to go to confession?
 Oh no, Father Dave is going to know I’ve had a bacon sandwich on Friday morning.
-Life is so much easier if you leave it behind, trust me on that one… but then I still cross myself when I see a funeral cortege, when I go into church.. so perhaps leaving it behind wasn’t the correct term.
+Life is so much easier if you leave it behind, trust me on that one… but then I still cross myself when I see a funeral cortege or when I go into church.. so perhaps leaving it behind wasn’t the correct term.

 I’ll leave it there for, now but will continue on our little journey through fear next time.